Las Siete Sillas in a park near Puente Lusitania

 Aqueduct of Los Milagros carried water to Merida from a pool named after Proserpina, the daughter of Ceres who was abducted by Pluto while she was picking flowers near a small lake.
 Eventually Jupiter decided that Proserpina should spend six months in the Hades with Pluto and six months with her mother on the Earth.
 The three deities were portrayed in statues which decorated the theatre and most likely they were chosen because the myth of Proserpina is a metaphor for the Four Seasons, a popular decorative subject.

-A small rectangular hall was initially believed to be a library aatached to the theatre, but after the discovery of a head of a statue of Emperor Augustus, archaeologists came to the conclusion it was dedicated to the imperial family, perhaps by the local Augustales, members of a religious college of freedmen which existed in many Roman towns, e.g. at Herculaneum, and had the aim of celebrating ceremonies in honour of the emperor.
+A small rectangular hall was initially believed to be a library aatached to the theatre, but after the discovery of a head of a statue of Emperor Augustus, archaeologists came to the conclusion it was dedicated to the imperial family, perhaps by the local Augustales, members of a religious college of freedmen which existed in many Roman towns, e.g. at Herculaneum, and had the task of celebrating ceremonies in honour of the emperor.

 House near the theatre